Using Allas with Python over the S3 protocol

 scp -r <username>@<hostname>.csc.fi:~/.aws $HOME

-Credentials for accessing multiple projects
+Credentials for accessing multiple CSC projects

 Using allas-conf --mode s3cmd